Never leave a burning candle un-attended.

-Candles should always be burned in proper candle-holders or bases, and should be two and half inches apart from each when burning oustside a holder.
-Avoid burning all our pillars candles in any glass holder unless they are specifically sold as a set.
+Candles should always be burned in proper candle-holders or bases, and should be two and half inches apart from each other when burning outside a holder.
+Avoid burning all our pillar candles in any glass holder unless they are specifically sold as a set.

 When blowing out a candle, hold your finger in front of the flame and blow at it.
 The air will flow around the finger and extinguish the candle from both sides.
 This will prevent hot wax from splattering.

 Extinguish candles when they get within 2 inches of their holders or decorations.